WORA-TV

 WORA-TV (channel 5), branded ABC Puerto Rico, is a television station in Mayagüez, Puerto Rico, affiliated with ABC and owned by Telecinco Media Holdings.
-WORA-TV's studios are located on Ponce de León Avenue in Santurce, with additional studios at the Guanajibo Building in Mayagüez.
+WORA-TV's studios are located on Avenida Ponce de León in Santurce, with additional studios at the Guanajibo Building on Calle Clemente in Mayagüez.
 The station's transmitter is located at Monte del Estado in Maricao.

 WRFB (channel 5) in Carolina operates as a full-time satellite of WORA-TV, serving San Juan and eastern Puerto Rico.